Table of Contents

 Careful history-taking and assessment of the mechanism of injury is extremely important to help with fracture evaluation and exclude other injuries.

 Gentle palpation of the injured area is necessary to determine if there is displacement and to exclude other injuries.
 The examination should involve the fracture site, the distal and proximal joint and any possible other injuries.
 Sensory and motor examination of the injured limb is performed to evaluate the neurovascular supply after the fracture and following reduction.

 Imaging of Bone Fractures

-Some other fractures may need another view e.g. scaphoid view for scaphoid fractures.
-X-ray radiographs may fail to reveal fracture line in some specific fractures e.g. stress fractures, scaphoid fracture, and hip fractures.
+Some other fractures may need another view, e.g., scaphoid view for scaphoid fractures.
+X-ray radiographs may fail to reveal fracture lines in some specific fractures, e.g., stress fractures, scaphoid fractures, and hip fractures.

 Management of Bone Fractures

 A thorough evaluation for associated injuries using advanced trauma life support is the first step in trauma patients.
 Evaluation starts with airway maintenance, breathing support and circulation support.
 Adequate pain management is also necessary for all patients.
-Pain management can be achieved by application of ice, immobilization of the injured limb, analgesic medications and regional nerve block.
+Pain management can be achieved by the application of ice, immobilization of the injured limb, analgesic medications and regional nerve block.